brisa-build/brisa/docs/api-reference/server-apis/fileSystemRouter.md

 The API of `fileSystemRouter` is the same API of [`Bun.FileSystemRouter`](https://bun.sh/docs/api/file-system-router) with some differences:

-- You can also use the `fileSystemRouter` API in Node.js.
+- You can also use the `fileSystemRouter` API in Node.js or Deno.
 - There are some fixes and improvements in the API.
 - The `fileSystemRouter` API (with Bun runtime) is faster than the `Bun.FileSystemRouter` API.